A Pretty Penny

 ‘Hello, London’s Leading Ladies,’ came Elle’s soft voice.

-‘Elle it’s me,’ I said, ‘I’m waiting for Chloe outside the Jumeirah but its been half an hour and she hasn’t come down yet.’
+‘Elle it’s me,’ I said.
+‘I’m waiting for Chloe outside the Jumeirah but it’s been half an hour and she hasn’t come down yet.’

 ‘Have you called her?’ asked Elle.